marina601/discover-malta/README.md

 ##### Category Model

-- Category model is the parent model for Trip model
+- Category model is the parent model for the Trip model
 - Category model contains:
    -`cat_image = models.ImageField(upload_to='media/categories', blank=True)`
-   - The image uploads directly to media/categories folder, which enables to find the specific images a lot easier and faster
+   - The image uploads directly to the media/categories folder, which enables to find the specific images a lot easier and faster
 - Category slug and category_name fields require to be unique
-- Category slug is used to generate user friendly url for each category
+- Category slug is used to generate a user-friendly URL for each category

 #### Trip Model